Charles A. Barth Scholarship for undergraduate space research

-The Charles A. Barth Scholarship in Space Research will contribute to tuition costs for LASP undergraduate students enrolled at the University of Colorado Boulder with focused studies related to space research.
-Two to three students will be awarded funds each year to help with tuition costs.
-Awards typically are on the order of ~$1300 per student.
+The Charles A. Barth Scholarship in Space Research will contribute to tuition costs for several LASP undergraduate students enrolled at the University of Colorado Boulder with focused studies related to space research.
+Awards are typically on the order of ~$1300 per student.

 To apply: Applicants should submit a 300-word statement of their proposed research project, an up-to-date academic transcript, and a one-page CV that includes any previous research experience and lists the LASP researcher who would supervise the applicant’s work, plus an additional potential reference.
 The application deadline is around May 30.